charlie-x/astyle-extension/README.md

 astyle-extension
 ================

+(charlie: stil WIP, fix a crash bug and update to an AsyncPackage)

 An extension for Visual Studio, AVR Studio and Atmel Studio to format C/C++ and C# documents using Artistic Style engine.

 More info on Artistic Style at http://astyle.sourceforge.net/